andrewNicholson-bbi1911/poly-math-2d/README.md

     // Creates a polygon with holes using earcut triangulation
     // Recommended for polygons with holes as it handles them correctly

+    static isPointInPolygon(point: Point, polygon: Polygon): boolean;
+    // Static version of point-in-polygon test using ray-casting algorithm
+    // Faster for most cases, properly handles holes

+    static isPointInPolygonTriangulated(point: Point, polygon: Polygon): boolean;
+    // Static version of point-in-polygon test using triangulation
+    // Useful when working with triangulated polygons

     // Instance Methods
     isConvex(): boolean;
     // Checks if the polygon is convex

+    isPointInPolygon(point: Point): boolean;
+    // Checks if a point is inside the polygon using fast ray-casting algorithm
+    // Properly handles polygons with holes
+    // Recommended for most use cases due to better performance

+    isPointInPolygonTriangulated(point: Point): boolean;
+    // Checks if a point is inside the polygon using triangulation
+    // Uses pointInTriangle checks on the polygon's triangulation
+    // Useful when working with already triangulated polygons

     unionPolygon(other: Polygon): PolygonMap;
     // Performs union operation with another polygon